Matishzz/DCH-ControlPanel/README.md

 * Download and open [NvidiaControlPanel.bat](https://github.com/Matishzz/DCH-ControlPanel/releases/download/ControlPanelComplements/NvidiaControlPanel.bat)

 ### Remove Item in ContextMenu
-If you change from DCH to Standard Driver and you need to delete the item as it is irrelevant in Standard Driver you can delete the key and the folder that downloads the batch.
+If you switch from DCH to Standard Driver and need to remove the item because it is irrelevant in Standard Driver you can delete the key and the folder that downloads the batch by pasting this command in cmd.
 ```
 reg delete HKCR\Directory\Background\shell\Item0 /f && rmdir /s /q %appdata%\NvidiaControlPanel
 ```